Emotional / Behavioral Evaluations

 Emotional and behavioral assessments are specifically tailored to the issue at hand, but may include:

 - An overall intellectual assessment

 - Projective & Objective Psychological Tests

 - Parent and/or teacher questionnaires

-The benefits for testing include understanding the way your child processes his environment, how he copes, and his primary defense mechanisms.
-It gives an “x-ray” of his subconscious.
-Test results offer suggestions, recommendations and specific ways to help your child and family feel and cope better.
+The benefits for testing include understanding the way an individual processes his environment, how he copes, and his primary defense mechanisms.
+It gives an “x-ray” of both his subconscious and conscious methods of coping and defense mechanisms as well as often identifying the root cause of problems, past trauma, and gives us an understanding of how the client will best heal.
+Test results offer suggestions, recommendations for treatment and disposition and outcome expectancies.